 At Chantry we recognise that children sometimes say things without awareness of their impact.
 We therefore discuss the incident with the child/ren in the first instance so they have an understanding of this.
-We will speak to parents/carers when these incidents occur (as outlined in our Behaviour Policy) in order for them to support the child and the school, in preventing a repeat of the language or behaviour.
+We will speak to parents/carers if there is a second instance, (as outlined in our Behaviour Policy) in order for them to support the child and the school, in preventing a repeat of the language or behaviour.
+The child will also be expected to take part in educational consequences so they understand the impact of their behaviour.
 If the issue is repeated, we are required to report the incident as prejudice bullying to the local authority.
 If an incident is intentionally discriminatory (the child has understanding of the meaning and impact of the language), we may report the incident in the first instance.
+At all stages we expect the child/ren to make amends where upset has been caused.